tanbt/typescript-playaround/typescript-starter/README.md

 ```

 > (Optional) Compile to ES6 modules
-ES6 has `import/export` syntax but it's experimental in Node.js. `commonjs` module has `require/module.import`.
+ES6 has `import/export` syntax. `commonjs` module has `require/module.exports`.
 * Add `"type": "module",` to package.json
 * Set `"module": "ES6"` in tsconfig.json
 * In all the TS source files, the imports statement must include `.js` extensions
 * Run node with the experimental flag
 ```
 tsc -p tsconfig.es6.json
-node --experimental-modules ./dist/index.js
+node ./dist/index.js
 ```

+> Note: The `--experimental-modules` flag was required in older Node.js versions but has been stable since Node.js v12 and is no longer needed.

-If you compile as ES6 module but run without experimental flag, the will be syntax error such as `SyntaxError: Cannot use import statement outside a module`.
+If you compile as an ES6 module but run without `"type": "module"` in package.json, there will be a syntax error: `SyntaxError: Cannot use import statement outside a module`.

-> Run with nodeamon watch mode
+> Run with nodemon watch mode
 ```
 npm i -D ts-node nodemon
 # Add package.json script